yamin-shihab/study-notes/grade-9/social.md

     + In 2001, labor unions launched a Charter challenge, arguing that the province was discriminating against them based no gender.
 Law required the province to pay women and men equally when they had equivalent levels of experience and training.
 They said that the promised pay equity wasn't followed through and that millions of dollars in wages have been lost.
         + In 2003, before the courts began a hearing on the case, the government agreed to pay female workers a total of $414 million in pay adjustments.
     + In the early 1990s, people were being forced to retire from their jobs due to age, and this was said to violate the Charter's definition equality rights, under age discrimination.
 The Supreme Court than ruled that employers can't force retirement due to age.

+## Collective Rights

++ Collective rights are special rights guaranteed for specific groups of people; they exist to acknowledge the founding peoples of Canada and those that were in Canada before that.
+For example, First Nations get the right to hunt, fish, and perform other activities in their reserves, while Francophones and Anglophones get the right to communicate with the government and receive publicly funded education in their language.
++ Treaties were were historic agreements between Canada, Britain, or the Queen, and First Nations.
+They allow for the two parties share land, while providing other services and annuities (annual payment) to Aboriginal people.
+    + Treaties were signed for a variety of reasons; Canada wanted to build a railway and avoid wars (unlike the United States at the time), while First Nations wanted to secure their futures, since there were many social and economical pressures at the time.
+    + Many First Nations disagreed with the concept of the ownership of land, since they believed that land simply isn't something that can be owned, and numerous promises were also unfulfilled by the Canadian government.
++ In 1876, parliament passed the Indian Act.
+It affected First Nations who had concluded treaties with Canada's government.
+However, it was passed without consulting First Nations.
+    + Each reserve got an official, an "Indian Agent", to attempt to fulfill the government's duties, but there were many interpretations of treaty rights.
+    + The act required First Nations people to obtain government permission to wear traditional clothing, banned traditional ceremonies, and prevented them from taking political action.
+    + It originally aimed to assimilate First Nations peoples into European culture.
+Additionally, they had to give up their rights and status to vote, until 1960.
+    + After lots of pressure from many groups, the government revised the Indian Act several times.
++ Metis people didn't receive the same rights as First Nations; rather, upon the formation of Manitoba, they received scrips which could be exchanged for land.
+However, they later gradually attained more rights as time progressed.